Mahmud Taghiyev

-Mahmud Taghiyev (Mahmud Tağıyev, 11 June 1923 — 21 November 2001) was an Azerbaijani painter, Honored Art Worker of the Azerbaijan SSR.
+Mahmud Taghiyev (Mahmud Tağıyev, 11 June 1923–21 November 2001) was an Azerbaijani painter, Honored Art Worker of the Azerbaijan SSR.

 Biography

-Mahmud Taghiyev was born on June 11, 1923 in Baku.
+Mahmud Taghiyev was born on 11 June 1923 in Baku.
 After graduating from Azerbaijan State School of Art in 1941, he studied at All-Union State Institute of Cinematography in Moscow, in 1949–1953, and studied at the Leningrad Institute of Art, Sculpture and Architecture named after I.E.Repin in 1953–1956.

 Mahmud Taghiyev was married to painter Khalida Safarova in 1946 and had been a member of the Union of Artists of Azerbaijan since that year.

-He died on November 20, 2001 in Baku.
+He died on 20 November 2001 in Baku.

 Creativity

-The main themes of Mahmud Taghiyev's early creativity are still life and landscape paintings.
+The main themes of Mahmud Taghiyev's early creativity were still life and landscape paintings.
 He had been researching industrial and agricultural topics since the 1960s.
 The artist described the main points of the construction of Soviet buildings in Azerbaijan.
-These include descriptions of the Mingachevir Reservoir and Sumgait Aluminum Plant.
+These included descriptions of the Mingachevir Reservoir and Sumgait Aluminum Plant.
 M.Taghiyev had continued to explore portrait genre during these years and had particularly appealed to the historical portrait genre.

 "Apricots" (1969), "Figs" (1974), "Balcony" (1987), "Still Life", "Spring Flowers" (1993), "Tulips", "Apples" (1993), "Majnun", "Leyli", "Flowers in the vase", "Spring in the mountains", "Baku", "Oil refinery plant lights", "Avarchakan", "Sleep", "Naked", "Dada Gorgud", "Samad Vurgun", "Seven beautiful" are famous works of the painter.

 Taghiyev's exhibitions were held in Baku (together with Khalida Safarova in 1947, 1958, 1969, 1993), and in Moscow (with Kh.Safarov in 1990 and 1988).
 His works have been exhibited in Russia, Turkey, Ukraine, United States, UK, France, Germany, Iran, Syria and Egypt.